Serralq/algo-prog1/README.md

 Additionally,
 - the main may send error codes such as

 INVALID (unequal student and hospital)

 INVALID (no stable matching)

 - the verify's should first get the original main's input and then main's output as an input

 # TODO Part C Graph

 # Tasks
 ## Dao
-// TODO Verify solution
-// TODO Testing / Edge cases (empty file, n = 1 hospital and student)
-// TODO Time testing outputs
+- TODO Time testing outputs
-// TODO Randomly generate inputs and outputs
+- TODO Randomly generate inputs and outputs
 ## Kim
-// TODO Reading files
+- TODO Reading files
-// TODO Verify inputs are valid (eg: equal number of hospital and student)
+- TODO Verify inputs are valid (eg: equal number of hospital and student)
-// TODO Matching engine
+- TODO Matching engine